dvdvideo1234/TrackAssemblyTool/readme.md

 A: You must add your addon to the auto-load pieces list located in "/data/trackassembly/trackasmlib_dsv.txt" This registers your (*.txt) files for automatic database insertion during tool script initialization.
-   To disable an addon from loading its pieces in the database, you can always comment it via a hashtag (#) in front of the line definition that you want disabled.
-The addon registered multiple times will not be loaded on startup until the user makes a review of the auto-load list for the repeating sequences for the given prefix.
+   To disable an addon from loading its pieces in the database, you can always comment it via a hash tag (#) in front of the line definition that you want disabled.
+The addon registered multiple times will not be loaded on start-up until the user makes a review of the auto-load list for the repeating sequences for the given prefix.
 The adding is done using the function /RegisterDSV/.
    Beware that you need a lock file not to add the same addon on both client and server.
    After this is ready you must add your pieces.
 You must create you own Lua file which generates